 County staff is meeting with the planned trail’s neighbors and advisory groups to elicit feedback on the design.
 County staff is also working with the project’s engineering consultant to implement design modifications to lessen the identified impacts upon trees and Long Branch Creek.
 The redesign includes some trail alignment changes that potentially could include moving more of the trail onto adjacent Navy Supply Center property.
-Several months will be required to work out all the changes and the 100% design is not anticipated to be done before end of October 2012.
+Several months will be required to work out all the changes and the 100% design is not anticipated to be completed until spring 2013.
 Upon completion of the project design, the 100% plans will be submitted to VDOT for approval.

 Arlington has earned national accolades as both a bicycle and pedestrian-friendly community due to its development pattern that places residences, jobs and services in close proximity as well as its network of trails, bikeways and walkways.
 However, some areas of Arlington remain difficult to bicycle or walk to due to limited bicycle and pedestrian facilities.
 The Washington Boulevard Trail is part of an expansion of the trail network that is expected to substantially enhance bike and pedestrian access with the south-east parts of Arlington.
 Improving bicycle and pedestrian access is important in meeting County goals of improving mobility while reducing pollution and energy use and for enhancing public health and safety.